ofmla/devito-wiki/How-to-setup-a-JupyterHub-server-on-Azure-for-using-Devito-in-a-classroom-environment.md

-Purpose of this workflow is to setup a JupyterHub server on Azure for using Devito in a classroom environment.
+The purpose of this workflow is to set up a JupyterHub server on Azure for using Devito in a classroom environment.
 In this setup, we prepare a server where each user logs-in with GitHub credentials and has a PWD where Devito is installed.
 This solution delivers access to shared resources.

-A lot of resources and how-to tutorials on how to setup a JupyterHub for your application on Azure can be found out there.
+A lot of resources and how-to tutorials on how to set up a JupyterHub for your application on Azure can be found out there.

 Our suggestion is:

 ## Organizer/Educator workflow

 Step 1: Setup TLJH on our VM.
-We follow the link here to setup our VM: http://tljh.jupyter.org/en/latest/install/azure.html Setup includes: Installing The Littlest JupyterHub¶, adding users, install conda / pip packages for all users
+We follow the link here to set up our VM: http://tljh.jupyter.org/en/latest/install/azure.html Setup includes: Installing The Littlest JupyterHub¶, adding users, install conda / pip packages for all users